Mount Sinai Health Systems: Amplifying Employee Voice Through Strategic Digital Communication

 Business Challenges

-- COVID-19 amplified the need to reach deskless clinical staff with timely, consistent organizational communications.
+• COVID-19 which amplified the need to reach deskless clinical staff with timely, consistent organizational communications.

-- Limited two-way dialogue between leadership and frontline employees created distance between executives and the workforce experiencing day-to-day operational realities.
-Longform content was the historic norm senior leaders were accustomed to, and digital communication was an afterthought given the patient-centric focus.
+• Limited two-way dialogue between leadership and frontline employees created distance between executives and the workforce experiencing day-to-day operational realities with patients.
+Longform content was the historic norm practiced by senior leaders.
+Digital communication was an afterthought given the patient-centric focus.

-The need for a unified employee communications platform was clear, but gaining organizational traction took time.
+The need for a unified employee communications platform was clear, but gaining organizational traction and adoption took time.

-Outreach and Champion development began in 2022, with lessons and best practices from the pandemic being actively applied.
-Mount Sinai leadership recognized that Mount Sinai Daily could become the organization’s communications backbone—if adoption and engaging the employee voice could be systematically cultivated.
+Outreach to develop the champion and content creator network began with education in best content practices and finding use cases and content that mattered most.
+Mount Sinai leadership recognized that the new platform could become the organization’s communications backbone—if adoption and engaging the employee voice could be systematically cultivated.

 Employee Voice Strategy

-Mount Sinai Health System implemented a branded mobile and desktop application called Mount Sinai Daily to deliver short-form communications from chief nursing officers, executives, and organizational leaders directly to employees’ personal devices.
-The strategic approach centered on making the platform indispensable by:
+Mount Sinai Health Systems implemented a branded mobile and desktop application called Mount Sinai Daily to deliver short-form communications from chief nursing officers, executives, and organizational leaders directly to employees’ personal devices.
+The strategic approach centered on making the platform indispensable.
+It:

-- Meeting deskless employees where they are: Recognizing that clinical staff couldn’t access desktop computers during shifts, the mobile-first approach put organizational news in employees’ pockets.
+• Met deskless employees where they were.
+Recognizing that clinical staff couldn’t access desktop computers during shifts, the mobile-first approach put organizational news in employees’ pockets.

-- Establishing Mount Sinai Daily as the single source of truth: All trainings, events, and organizational announcements were promoted through the platform, reducing email overload and eliminating redundant broadcast communications.
+• Established the Daily as the single source of truth.
+All trainings, events, and organizational announcements were promoted through the platform, reducing email overload and eliminating redundant broadcast communications.

-- Creating an open channel for reinforcing organizational commitments: The platform became a visible demonstration of Mount Sinai’s position on critical issues, including the resolution of the 2023 nursing strike.
+• Created an open channel for reinforcing organizational commitments and transparency.
+The platform became a visible demonstration of Mount Sinai’s position on critical issues, including the resolution of the 2023 nursing strike.

-- Building a continuum of engagement: Rather than expecting immediate high engagement, the strategy recognized that the employee voice follows a commitment curve progression—from downloading the app, to lurking and viewing content, to liking and clicking through, and eventually to commenting and sharing.
+• Built a continuum of engagement.
+Rather than expecting immediate high engagement, the strategy recognized that the employee voice follows a commitment curve progression—from downloading the app, to lurking and viewing content, to liking and clicking through, and eventually to commenting and sharing.

 The goal was not just information distribution, but genuine employee voice activation through a platform that demonstrated leadership was listening and responding.